COVID-19 support for communities

 Community Action Suffolk - COVID-19 Response - Communities has a range of guides, toolkits, and useful information for community groups.
 It includes advice on handling cash and safeguarding.

-The Government’s new Coronavirus Community Support Fund opens for applications at 10am on Friday 22 May.
+The Government’s new Coronavirus Community Support Fund opened for applications on 22 May 2020.

 The fund has two key objectives: